-No active management of white-tailed deer populations on MetroParks properties has taken place since 2001.
+No active management of white-tailed deer populations on MetroParks properties took place from 2001- 2023.

 Management Authority

 In the State of Ohio, the Ohio Department of Natural Resources: Division of Wildlife (ODOW) is tasked with managing the State's deer herd.
 Management by the Division of Wildlife is done in accordance with current scientific research and best management practices to ensure the health and longevity of the resource.